SAP/spartacus-docs/_pages/dev/css-architecture.md

 Spartacus is provided as a set of standard components, distributed in so-called _npm libraries_.
 Libraries are used to ensure both extensibility and upgradability at the same time.

-To deliver full flexiblity for styling, all CSS rules are provided in a separate library (`@spartacus/styles`).
+To deliver full flexibility for styling, all CSS rules are provided in a separate library (`@spartacus/styles`).
 This make the styles completely optional, configurable and extendible.
 Customers can extend or replace the standard styles as well as implement their own style rules.

 Additionally, an existing UI framework such as Bootstrap can be used in Spartacus without making it a hardcoded dependency.